What is a Toyota certified collision center?

 Frequently asked questions

-What is the difference between a Toyota certified collision center and a regular auto body shop?
+What's the difference between a Toyota certified collision center and a regular auto body shop?

 Does Toyota certification guarantee a lifetime warranty on repairs?